 A reception will be held at IPCNY on Thursday, September 4th, 6-8 pm.

 Artist’s Artists consists of sixty-four prints and books from the personal collections of three contemporary artists who incorporate printmaking into their artistic practice.
-Work dating from 1949 to 2013 is included, from antique maps to traditional lithography, intaglio, and silkscreen, along with prints by Louise Bourgeois, Jasper Johns, Robert Rauschenberg, Frank Stella, Antoni Tàpies, Christopher Wool, among others.
+These prints include antique maps to traditional lithography, intaglio, and silkscreen, along with prints by Louise Bourgeois, Jasper Johns, Robert Rauschenberg, Frank Stella, Antoni Tàpies, Christopher Wool, among others.
 The exhibition reflects the expanse of interests among the three lenders as well as the artistic influences that connect them.